 There are so many products on the market it can become confusing and choosing between all the products can be difficult.
 Here are some suggestions for choosing dental care products that will work for most patients.
 Electric toothbrushes are safe and effective for the majority of patients.
 We see excellent results with electric toothbrushes, but you must remember to follow the instructions.
 Oral irrigators (water spraying devices) will rinse your mouth thoroughly, but will not remove plaque.
 You need to brush and floss in conjunction with the irrigator.
 Some toothbrushes have a rubber tip on the handle; this is used to massage the gums after brushing.
 There are also tiny brushes that clean between your teeth.
-If these are used improperly you could injure the gums, so discuss proper use with Dr. Blake Scott, Dr. Lindsey Scott and Dr. John Feaster or your hygienist.
+If these are used improperly you could injure the gums, so discuss proper use with Dr. Blake Scott and Dr. Lindsey Scott or your hygienist.
 Fluoride toothpastes and mouth rinses if used in conjunction with brushing and flossing can reduce tooth decay as much as 40%.
 Tartar control toothpastes will reduce tartar above the gum line, but gum disease starts below the gum line so these products have not been proven to reduce the early stage of gum disease.
 Anti-plaque rinses, approved by the American Dental Association, contain agents that may help bring early gum disease under control.
 Use these in conjunction with brushing and flossing.

 Daily brushing and flossing will keep dental calculus to a minimum, but a professional cleaning will remove calculus in places your toothbrush and floss have missed.
 Your visit to our office is an important part of your program to prevent periodontal disease.
 This will help you keep your teeth for your lifetime.